mohamed737/Hosting-a-Full-Stack-Application/README.md

 # simple diagram giving a high-level overview of the infrastructure

+in the root folder `infrastructure.png` show infrastructure diagram

 1-the forntend in udagram-frontend folder is built into www folder insid of it 2-it is deployed to aws service called ---> s3 within it the link of the backend to send requests and data